 Making your own pancakes will impress your guests – just don’t tell them they were made a day in advance.
 Keep your cheat’s blinis wrapped in the fridge, then top them with a rainbow mix before slicing to serve.

 Not one for the faint-hearted, but if you’re going to wrap a cheese in all-butter pastry, there’s no better time than Christmas.

 Rillettes is the French take on potting.
 Make in advance by slow-cooking pork belly flavoured with brandy and juniper.
-Pour into ramekins and store them in the fridge for up to a week.
+Pour into ramekins and store in the fridge for up to a week.